-In a new partnership, Katie Couric — award-winning journalist and founder of Katie Couric Media — brings storytelling contributions to Think with Google.
-Here she chats with James Park, VP, general manager, and co-founder of Fitbit, about his journey in health and fitness tracking and what’s next for the game-changing sector.
+Katie Couric is an award-winning journalist.
+At Google Marketing Live, she spoke to James Park, VP, general manager, and co-founder of Fitbit, about his journey in health and fitness tracking and what’s next for the game-changing sector.

 When you were young, your parents owned many different businesses.
 What values did you absorb from watching them work so hard and pivot so many times?

-Yes, they had a wig shop, ice cream parlor, fish market, dry cleaner.
+Yes, they had a wig shop, an ice cream parlour, a fish market and a dry cleaner.
 Later in life, I appreciated the resilience that must have taken.
 Not all of their businesses were successful, but they never exposed me to the negative aspect of that.
 They just seemed to magically move from one opportunity to another in a really seamless way.
 It was pretty amazing.

 What was your first startup, and what lessons did you draw from it?